Stjepan Ivšić

-Stjepan Ivšić ([stjêpaːn ǐːʋʃitɕ]; 13 August 1884 – 14 January 1962) was a Croatian linguist, Slavic specialist, and accentologist.
+Stjepan Ivšić ([stjêpaːn ǐːʋʃitɕ]; 13 August 1884 – 14 January 1962) was a Croatian linguist, Slavicist, and accentologist.

 Biography

-After finishing primary school in Orahovica, he attended secondary school in Osijek and Požega.
-At the Faculty of Philosophy at the University of Zagreb he studied Croatian and classical philology, and later specialized at the universities in Krakow, Prague, Saint Petersburg, Moscow, and Kiev.
-He received his PhD in 1913 with the thesis Prilog za slavenski akcenat (A Contribution on Slavic Accent).
+Ivšić was born on 13 August 1884 in Orahovica.
+After finishing primary school in Orahovica, he attended Gymnasium (secondary school) in Osijek and in Požega.
+At the Faculty of Philosophy at the University of Zagreb he studied Croatian and classical philology, and later specialized at the universities in Kraków, Prague, Saint Petersburg, Moscow, and Kyiv.
+He received his Ph.D. in 1913 with the thesis Prilog za slavenski akcenat (A Contribution on the Slavic Accent).
 He served as a professor at the secondary school in Gornji Grad in Zagreb from 1909 to 1915, and thenceforth as a professor of Slavic Studies at the Faculty of Philosophy in Zagreb.

 The focal point of Ivšić's research was Croatian Štokavian subdialects, on which he published several very important studies (Šaptinovačko narječje, 1907; Današnji posavski govor, 1913).
 He was especially interested in the accentuation of Croatian subdialects and Old Slavic grammars.
 He was the first to determine the existence of the neoacute in all three Croatian dialects.